lzbk/WESort/server/README.md

-ClasCol
+WESort
 ============

-Server side for the ClasCol project.
-See ClasCol README for more info
+Server side for the WESort project.
+See WESort README for more info

 INSTALL :
 * install mongo db